CI-Problem-Visualizer/JenkinsEC2/README.md

 ### Scripted steps

+Some of this is flaky, so sometimes you might have to rerun a script or two.

 - Provision everything with `terraform apply` & take it down with `terraform destroy`.
 You can also use `./node_bounce.sh`.
 - Set up Jenkins on the EC2 instance with `./node_bootstrap.sh`.